-- Start by using the Exemptions Screener Tool (also available in Spanish) to help determine what exemptions a consumer might be eligible for. - Make clear to consumers who were not enrolled in health coverage during the year that they may owe the Shared Responsibility Payment for not having coverage for any month that they or their dependents do not qualify for an exemption.
-See a full list of all types of available exemptions, and whether they must be: a) granted by the Marketplace, b) claimed on a consumer's tax return, or c) either granted by the Marketplace or claimed on a tax return. - If the Marketplace is responsible for granting a coverage exemption, it will send consumers notices with their exemption eligibility results.
-If a consumer qualifies for an exemption, the notice will include the consumer's unique Exemption Certificate Number (ECN).
-Consumers use their ECN to complete IRS Form 8965 - Health Coverage Exemptions.
+- Go to the IRS page on the Affordable Care Act for IRS tax forms, including Forms 8962 and 8965, and answers to tax-related questions, tax filing assistance, and information about the Shared Responsibility Payment for not having coverage.
+Note: the IRS tax forms and their instructions may be updated in advance of a tax filing season, be sure you are accessing the correct forms and instructions for the correct tax year. - Find a useful fact sheet, No Coverage?
+What That Means for Your Taxes (also available in Spanish). - Use the Exemptions Screener Tool (also available in Spanish) to help determine what exemptions a consumer might be eligible. - Make clear to consumers who were not enrolled in health coverage during the year that they may owe the Shared Responsibility Payment for not having coverage for any month that they or their dependents do not qualify for an exemption.
+See a full list of all types of available exemptions, and whether they must be: a) granted by the Marketplace, b) claimed on a consumer's tax return, or c) either granted by the Marketplace or claimed on a tax return. .
+If a Marketplace is responsible for granting a coverage exemption, it will send consumers notices with their exemption eligibility results.